UNITED STATES

 RESULTS OF OPERATIONS

-Each of our five operating segments is managed by a senior executive reporting directly to our Chief Executive Officer, the chief operating decision maker.
+Each of our five operating segments is led by senior management, the results are reviewed and resources are allocated by our Chief Executive Officer, the chief operating decision maker.
 Discrete financial information is available for each of the segments, and our Chief Executive Officer uses the results of each of the operating segments for resource allocation and performance evaluation.

 Three Months Ended |